chartysneha/AttendaceByFaceDetection/README.md

 Automatically mark attendance with name, date, and time

-Save attendance records into a .csv file
+Save attendance records into a CSV file

 Support adding new student images easily

-Algorithm: Face Recognition + Greedy Matching
+3. Algorithm: Face Recognition + Greedy Matching

-The system uses face encodings and greedy comparison:
+The system uses face encodings and a greedy comparison approach:

 Convert training images into 128-D face encodings